The Oil Gush Fire in Bibiheybat

-The Oil Gush Fire in Bibiheybat (Bibiheybətdə neft fontanı yanğını) is an 1898 Azerbaijani silent film.
-Directed by the pioneer of cinema in Azerbaijan, Alexandre Michon, this 30-second film was shot on August 6, 1898 in Bibiheybət village near Baku and presented at the International Paris Exhibition.
+The Oil Gush Fire in Bibiheybat (Bibiheybətdə neft fontanı yanğını) is an 1898 Russian silent film.
+Written and directed by the pioneer of cinema in Azerbaijan, Alexandre Michon, this 30-second film was shot on August 6, 1898 in Bibiheybət village near Baku and presented at the International Paris Exhibition.

 The film was shot using a 35mm film on a Lumière cinematograph.
 Some scenes from this film were also shown in France in 1995, in a footage commemorating the 100th anniversary of world cinema.